vijaynkhotborgaon/UrlShortner/readme.md

 1. open command line and move inside file which you downloaded from github (in this case inside "UrlShortner" folder)

+2. install composer by using command "composer install"

 3. Create database in phpMyadmin(you can use Xampp to create database using phpMyadmin) and give name to database as "urlshortner".